AdobeDocs/marketo-measure.en/help/advanced-features/boomerang/boomerang-stage-scenarios.md

 ---
-description: Boomerang Stage Scenarios - [!DNL Marketo Measure]
+description: "Boomerang Stage Scenarios guidance for Marketo Measure users"
 title: Boomerang Stage Scenarios
 exl-id: 150db070-eef5-4741-845c-775ab4034ead
 feature: Boomerang
 ---
 # Boomerang Stage Scenarios {#boomerang-stage-scenarios}

 >[!AVAILABILITY]
+>
 >The Boomerang feature is only enabled for Tier 2 and 3 customers.
 To request a higher account tier, contact the Adobe Account Team (your account manager).

 Below are a few examples of Boomerang Stage scenarios to provide an understanding of how [!DNL Marketo Measure] creates touchpoints in each situation.